 Essentially it's being a Sore Loser, just, y'know, for those who only "lost" very slightly.

-Some athletes really do feel that way, coming so close and yet missing the mark.
+Some real-life athletes feel this way quite deeply, coming so close and yet missing the mark.
 For example, one scientific study analyzed photographs of the facial expressions of many Olympians as they learned how they had placed.
-Gold was of course almost always ecstatic; Bronze medalists were happy to have placed at all, but a Silver winner usually showed disappointment or dejection at coming in second best, unless it was their first time competing.
+Gold of course was almost always ecstatic, and Bronze medalists were happy to have placed at all, but a Silver winner usually showed disappointment or dejection at coming in second best, unless it was their first time competing.
 This is especially true in tournament-style sports like basketball and hockey, where the bronze team had won their game, but the silver medalists lost the game for gold.
 And then the presentation ceremony takes place immediately after the last match, giving the runners-up no time to compose themselves and put on a sporting face.

-Please note that many leagues (especially youth leagues) consider it very bad sportsmanship.
+Please note that many leagues (especially youth leagues) consider this attitude very bad sportsmanship.

 This trope is the prime reason Underdogs Never Lose.